Walking Man screening

 What are credentials of the team?

 Mark Norwine, founder and Walking Man, is certified in the Olweus Bullying Prevention Program as well as the Signs of Suicide program.
 He has completed a wellness course through the Anthropedia Foundation, has a degree in education, and is pursuing a master’s degree in counseling.
 Mark has presented topics including mental health, suicide prevention, and bullying to a variety of audiences from small classrooms of students to large conferences of mental health professionals.
-Maria Craft, director of programming, has a master’s degree in teaching and more than six years of experience in educational outreach.
-She is certified in the Signs of Suicide program and has developed and delivered a variety of mental health-related programs and presentations.
-Click here to learn more about us.
+Maria Craft, Program Director, has a master’s degree in teaching and more than six years of experience in educational outreach.
+She is certified in the Signs of Suicide program and has developed and delivered a variety of mental health-related programs, presentations, and curriculum.
+Learn more here.

 What type of groups or events could I schedule presentations for?